 NXLog is the only third-party solution that can natively read and forward ULS events.
 Other non-ULS logs, like those from third-party apps, kernel logs, BSM auditing, etc., can be collected simultaneously with ULS events using a single agent with only minor configuration changes.

-Now that we have a logging solution that can collect all types of logs from a Mac, all that’s left to do is send them to the SIEM, right?
+Now that we have a logging solution that can collect all types of Mac logs, all that’s left to do is send them to the SIEM, right?
 Well, yes, we could do that, but it’s probably not going to provide the results we’re looking for.

 First of all, not every logged event is created equal.
 Informational events about a hostname lookup for a mail server are not going to be as valuable as a critical error logged by the kernel.
 You might ask, "Why does this matter if the SIEM can filter out the low-value events?"
 Well, this could become expensive if your SIEM service bills by data volume ingested.
 Also, collecting and sending thousands of relatively useless events from each and every Mac, like informational bonjour events, might lead to excessive network usage.